MicrosoftDocs/cpp-docs/docs/mfc/how-to-implement-tracking-in-your-code.md

 ---
-title: "How to: Implement Tracking in Your Code | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
+title: "How to: Implement Tracking in Your Code" ms.date: "11/04/2016"
-ms.technology: ["cpp-mfc"]
-ms.topic: "conceptual"
-dev_langs: ["C++"]
 helpviewer_keywords: ["CRectTracker class [MFC], implementing trackers"] ms.assetid: baaeca2c-5114-485f-bf58-8807db1bc973
-author: "mikeblome"
-ms.author: "mblome"
-ms.workload: ["cplusplus"]
 ---
 # How to: Implement Tracking in Your Code